Rethinking player evaluation in sports: Goals above expectation and beyond: Methodological framework

+Both $\hat{h}$ and $\hat{f}_p$ are estimated using the same feature set $Z$ — that is, the shot-specific features described in Section~\ref{sec:data}, with the key distinction that $Y$ (goal or no goal) and $X^p$ (whether player $p$ took the shot) serve as the respective response variables.

-a scaled version of the sample GCM, for the dependence between $Y$ and $X$ given $Z$. rGAX is defined on the same scale as GAX, so rGAX and GAX are directly comparable and has several advantages over classical GAX.
+rGAX is defined on the same scale as GAX (so rGAX and GAX are directly comparable) and has several advantages over classical GAX.
 First, in comparison to a machine learning based GAX, rGAX allows for valid inference combined with intuitive interpretation as a strength estimate on the log-odds of scoring a goal from a shot via the $\beta$ coefficient in a PLLM.
-Second, the additional regression of $X$ on $Z$ has a domain-specific interpretation: For each shot that we have in our data, we model the propensity of a specific player taking the shot, given the circumstances $Z$ of the shot.
+Second, rGAX requires estimating the additional regression function $f_p(Z)$.
+Estimating this function is particularly interesting from a statistical viewpoint, because it enables valid inference for rGAX even when using machine learning models to estimate $h(Z)$ and $f_p(Z)$.
+However, the additional regression of $X^p$ on $Z$ also has a domain-specific interpretation: For each shot that we have in our data, we model the propensity of a specific player taking the shot, given the circumstances $Z$ of the shot.
 That is, instead of considering shots taken as in GAX, we consider whether a player would be likely to take a shot.
-This incorporates the quality of a player as well as the ability of a player to figure out favorable shots to take.
-Lastly, for the regression of $Y$ on $Z$, any given available xG model can be used.
-This has two advantages: On the one hand, to compute rGAX, it is not necessary to fit a new xG model, but one can rely on already trained models.
-On the other hand, using the same xG model for GAX and rGAX allows for a fair comparison of the two metrics.
-A code example for applying our framework can be found in Appendix~\ref{app:code}.
+This aligns with the widely recognized practical understanding in soccer that players exhibit individual-specific shooting tendencies and may perform particularly well in situations that match their preferred techniques, even when such situations are comparatively difficult on average.\footnote{A well-known example is Arjen Robben, whose tendency to cut inside from the right flank and shoot with his left foot toward the far corner became a characteristic and highly effective attacking pattern.
+Although this type of shot is generally considered challenging, Robben executed it with exceptional effectiveness.} Consequently, $f_p(Z)$ does not necessarily capture the difficulty of a shot.
+Instead, it reflects the extent to which a given shot situation matches a player's characteristic strengths.
+Shot difficulty is primarily captured by $h(Z)$.